rangeetpan/MergeConflict/Transformation.Conflict/Readme.md

         dotnet test
         ```

-        All seven tests should fail:
+        All 2 tests should pass:

         ```
-        Total tests: 7.
-Passed: 0.
-Failed: 7.
+        Total tests: 2.
+Passed: 2.
+Failed: 0.
 Skipped: 0.
         Test Run Failed.
         ```

         In case you get the following error message, just ignore it:

         ```
-        System.IO.FileNotFoundException: Unable to find tests for .../prose/DslAuthoringTutorial/part1a/ProseTutorial/bin/Debug/netcoreapp2.1/ProseTutorial.dll.
+        System.IO.FileNotFoundException: Unable to find tests for .../prose/Transformation.Conflict/ICSE'21_Merge_Conflict/bin/Debug/netcoreapp2.1/ProseTutorial.dll.
 Make sure test project has a nuget reference of package "Microsoft.NET.Test.Sdk" and framework version settings are appropriate.
 Rerun with /diag option to diagnose further.
         ```

 1. Running the console application